sainikhith/sainikhith.github.io/_posts/2023-10-14-Finding-Prime-Numbers-With-Python.md

 ```

 ## solution version 4
-So, lets go back to the drawing board, and to the Python built in types, and think through the logic again.
+So, lets go back to the drawing board, and to the Python built-in types, and think through the logic again.
 There's got to be a simple solution using what we know.

 We want the ordered nature of a list, and we want to be able to quickly eliminate multiples of our primes using the set functionality.
 So, let's try using both types, and use the right tool for each job.